 Putting our trust in God usually involves a "dying to self."
 As the Scripture says: "God opposes the proud, but gives grace to the humble" (James 4:6).
 Being open to Godís grace is an absolute necessity.
 If we try to do it on our own the odds are against us.
 This is evidenced by the fact that most people will choose to go to Hell.
 And that is exactly what Matthew 7:13-14 tells us: "Enter by the narrow gate; for the gate is wide and the way is easy, that leads to destruction, and those who enter by it are many.
 For the gate is narrow and the way is hard, that leads to life, and those who find it are few."

-Cafeteria Catholics very often choose the path of least resistance.
-This is done by accepting cultural norms even when they are opposed to the faith.
+Cafeteria Catholics are prone to choosing the path of least resistance.
+They will often follow cultural norms even when those norms are opposed to the faith.
 They donít want to be seen as being out of step with society.
-They forget that Jesus did that very thing.
-He challenged the culture of His day and called us all to a higher standard.
-As Christians we are called to do the same.
-When Christians take their lead from the culture the results can be tragic.
+They forget that Jesus challenged the customs of His day.
+They forget that as Christians we are called to do the same.
+And they forget that when we take our direction from the culture the results can be tragic.

 Scripture warns us about following the ways of the world: "Do you not know that friendship with the world is enmity with God?
 Therefore whoever wishes to be a friend of the world makes himself an enemy of God" (James 4:4).
 Rather you should: "be transformed by the renewal of your mind, that you may prove what is the will of God, what is good and acceptable and perfect" (Romans 12:2).
 Yes we live in the world and we should be a light to the world but we are not to be led by it.
 The same God who is the author of all truth established a Church and ordained that it would operate in a certain way.
 Whenever you "donít take it all" you are saying that God made a mistake.
 It was God who created man.
 And it is God who is to be worshipped and obeyed.
 We should never reduce our Creator to some advisor who presents suggestions some of which are good and others not so good.